douglashill/douglashill.github.io/Content/reading-app/help.md

 2. Tap the share button in Safari’s toolbar
 3. Tap Reading in the row of app icons in the share sheet

-With version 8 of the app, when saving articles in any other way, you can sign into websites in Reading like this:
+When saving articles in any other way, you can sign into websites in Reading like this:

 1. On iPad, tap Settings in the sidebar.
 On iPhone, tap the back button from the list of articles and then tap Settings.
 2. Tap Sign in to Websites